Alexander-Milligan/Introduction-to-Git-Github/README.md

 </p>
     <p>4.
 Type "git init": The git init command initializes a new default empty git repository.</p>
     <p>5.
 Now type "git config --global user.name "yourname" " this is setting the workspace/folder with a git user name.</p>
     <p>6.
-Now type "git config --global user.email "youremail@gmail.com" " this is setting the workspace/folder with a git user email.</p>
+Now type "git config --global user.email "youremail@gmail.com" this is setting the workspace/folder with a git user email.</p>
     <p>7.
-Now open the README.md in your text editor and paste in the text given in the assessment brief replacing any text n there and save.</p>
+Type "git add" and your file's name or git add *: The git add command adds the changes that have been done in the working directory stages them ready for a commit.</p>
     <p>8.
-Type "git add" and your file's name or git add *: The git add command adds the changes that have been done in the working directory stages them ready for a commit.</p>
+Type "git commit -m "Module One Course Folder Set up" will commit all the files that are in the staging area ready to be pushed.</p>
     <p>9.
-Type "git commit -m "Module One Course Folder Set up" will commit all the files that are in the staging area ready to be pushed.</p>
+Login to your github account and create a new repository named “IGG-yourname”.</p>
     <p>10.
-Login to your github account and create a new repository named “IGG-yourname”.</p>
+Type git remote add origin URL -of - IGG-yourname Repo</p>
     <p>11.
-Type git remote add origin URL -of - IGG-yourname Repo</p>
+Type git push –u origin master, this will push your repo to the github remote.</p>
     <p>12.
-Type git push –u origin master, this will push your repo to the github remote.</p>
-    <p>13.
 Go to your Github account and look for the new repository to ensure everything is uploaded correctly.</p>

 <h1>Module Two: Workflow & Staging</h1>
     <h2>Non-linear Workflow</h2>